-Make a check mark present next to “Save export” option. as this will save the steps you have performed and you don’t need to perform it again in future.
+Make a checkmark present next to the “Save export” option. as this will save the steps you have performed and you don’t need to perform it again in the future.
 After then tap to the “Close” option.

-Well the process of creating an Access database to share on the Web is possible with MS Access services & Access 2010, a component of SharePoint.
+Well, the process of creating an Access database to share on the Web is possible with MS Access services & Access 2010, a component of SharePoint.
 You can easily design and publish a web database by making use of Access 2010 and SharePoint.
-People having SharePoint accounts can use their web Access database in any of their web browser.
+People having SharePoint accounts can use their web Access database in any of their web browsers.

-Note: user needs to have a user account to make use of web database.
-Anonymous accessing are not allowed here.
+Note: User needs to have a user account to make use of a web database.
+Anonymous access is not allowed here.

 After the procedure of publishing, visitors of SharePoint visitors can easily be able to use your database.
 Moreover, it depends based on allotted permissions for the SharePoint site.

 - Full Control: through this, you can make changes in the design and data.

 - Contribute: in this option, you can make data change but not allowed to make changes in the design.

 - Read: through this option you can only read the data but can’t perform any changes.

 You can open your web Access database, review its design, and can also sync all the changes you have done.
 Just by saving them on the SharePoint site.
 Here is the following video to illustrates the complete process of doing design changes after publishing of your web database.

 You have also the option to make your web database offline and flawlessly use its offline version.
 When you get online again just sync the data and design changes you have done.